wombleton/gitlaw-nz/acts/P/Property (Relationships) Act 1976.md

     (5) Subsection (4) overrides subsection (3).

-    (6) If the appeal relates to proceedings commenced after the death of one of the spouses or partners, this section is modified by [section 93][239].
+    (6) If the appeal relates to proceedings commenced after the death of one of the spouses or partners, this section is modified by [section 93][240].

-    Section 39: substituted, on 24 November 2003, by [section 4][331] of the District Courts Amendment Act 2002 (2002 No 63).
+    Section 39: replaced, on 24 November 2003, by [section 4][331] of the District Courts Amendment Act 2002 (2002 No 63).

     Section 39(6): amended, on 26 April 2005, by [section 3(1)][257] of the Property (Relationships) Amendment Act 2005 (2005 No 19).